moj-analytical-services/intro_r_training_extension/coffee_and_coding/README.md

 ## Introduction

-This Coffee and Coding session is trialing some new material that will build on the original [Introduction to R training course](https://github.com/moj-analytical-services/IntroRTraining), therefore we appreciate any feedback.
+This Coffee and Coding session is trialling some new material that will build on the original [Introduction to R training course](https://github.com/moj-analytical-services/IntroRTraining), therefore we appreciate any feedback.
 It provides examples that